TNTurnerLab/HT22_genome_epigenome_functional_genomics_project/arima_hic/README.md

-# This directory contains information on the running of the Illumina ATAQ-seq data
+# This directory contains information on the analysis of the Arima Hi-C data

 Author: Jeffrey K. Ng